 They are slowly migrating to the various fruit trees on the property, but of these, the avocado trees have them in the biggest numbers.

-Many flowering plants attract the beetles.
+Many flowering plants attract the bugs.
 Last autumn I noticed they congregated on the echinacea blooms.
 Hollyhocks also attract them.

 The plants they seem most attracted to are the blackcurrants.
 The fruit is just beginning to develop some colour and I’m watching closely to see how badly affected the crops become.